History of Ghana: Early history

+Ghana succumbed to attacks by its neighbors in the 11th century, but its name and reputation endured.
 Although none of the states of the western Sudan controlled territories in the area that is modern Ghana, several kingdoms that later developed such as Bonoman, were ruled by nobles believed to have immigrated from that region.
 The trans-Saharan trade that contributed to the expansion of kingdoms in the western Sudan also led to the development of contacts with regions in northern modern Ghana, and in the forest to the south.

 The growth of trade stimulated the development of early Akan states located on the trade route to the goldfields, in the forest zone of the south.
 The forest itself was thinly populated, but Akan-speaking peoples began to move into it toward the end of the 15th century, with the arrival of crops from South-east Asia and the New World that could be adapted to forest conditions.
 These new crops included sorghum, bananas, and cassava.
 By the beginning of the 16th century, European sources noted the existence of the gold-rich states of Akan and Twifu in the Ofin River Valley.

 The Mole-Dagbon Kingdoms are the earliest political kingdoms of Modern Ghana.
 Found by Naa Gbewaa, numerous kingdoms such as the Kingdom of Dagbon, Gmamprugu, Nanung and others emerged.
 These kingdoms are spread across the Upper East Region, Upper West Region, North East Region, Ghana, and Northern Region (Ghana) of Ghana.
 The Kingdom of Dagbon resisted slavery and colonisation fiercely, preferring trade in commodities than humans.
 As a result, the Kingdom has been significantly influenced by Islam due to trade with neighbouring Kingdoms under the rulership of Yaa Naa Zangina.
 European and colonial influence was more in Southern and Central Ghana.